MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 - When the meeting participant is not a CRM contact, the card displays:
     - General information about the meeting
     - Up to 10 recent emails or meetings with the participant

-## Limitations

-- The meeting preparation card does not appear for recurring meetings.
-- The card is sent only after the meeting is initially scheduled.
-If you make changes to the meeting after it's scheduled, no new card is generated.
-- Only past meetings have insights generated.
-Email insights are not included currently.
-- Meeting insights are linked only to one opportunity in CRM.

 ## Data storage and retention